 - a.
 Tenderers are encouraged to put forward any relevant additional or supplementary capabilities that they are in a position to provide.
-Capabilities of particular interest include, but are not limited to: - i. infra-red and visual imaging and recording systems, especially on Air Attack Supervision aircraft; and - ii. data communication systems; and - iii. automated (GPS based) mapping; and

-- iv. night vision or synthetic vision capability; and - v. refuelling capability additional to that specified for the Services tendered.
+Capabilities of particular interest include, but are not limited to: - i. infrared and visual cameras/imaging and recording systems on Firebombing Aircraft (refer to Sections 1.11 and 1.12 above for information regarding the provision of imaging systems for Air Attack Supervision and Reconnaissance Services); and - ii. data communication systems; and - iii. automated (GPS based) mapping; and - iv.
+Fixed or mobile Fire Retardant/Fire Suppressant mixing and loading facilities in addition to the first load facilities required at Section 1.8.c above; and - v. refuelling capability additional to that specified for the Services tendered.